s-mehrdad/ModernCplusPlus/README.md

 4. API references
 Windows's console: screen, colour and font manipulations APIs.
+And platform independent ANSI escape characters and APIs.

 # Build and Test
 If you are a beginner, use Visual Studio or know what you are doing.